Racism in association football

 Racism in association football is the abuse of players, officials, and fans because of their skin colour, nationality, or ethnicity.
+Some may also be targeted because of their association with an opposing team, although there have been instances of individuals being targeted by their own fans.
+The topic of racism in association football has been widely covered by the media and in academic studies.
+There have been a range of responses by various associations, such as FIFA and UEFA, as well as by teams, and individual players and managers to address the problem.

+The problem

+Racism in association football (soccer) is the abuse of players, officials, and fans because of their skin colour, nationality, or ethnicity.
 Some may also be targeted because of their association with an opposing team.
 However, there have been instances of individuals being targeted by their own fans.

-Racism in association football has been most studied in the European Union and Russia, although racist incidents have been reported abroad.
-In response to racist incidents at association football matches, in May 2013, FIFA, the international governing body of association football, announced new measures to deal with racism in the sport.

 The topic of racism in association football has been widely covered by the media as well as academic studies.

 Responses

+In response to racist incidents at association football matches, in May 2013, FIFA, the international governing body of association football, announced new measures to deal with racism in the sport.

 In October 2018, German player Antonio Rüdiger, who has been a victim of racist abuse stated that authorities needed to do more to deal with racism in the sport.

-In April 2019, UEFA President Aleksander Ceferin said referees should stop games if a racist incident occurs, whilst FIFA President Gianni Infantino called for "harsh sanctions" to deal with racism in the sport.
+In April 2019, UEFA president Aleksander Ceferin said referees should stop games if a racist incident occurs, whilst FIFA President Gianni Infantino called for "harsh sanctions" to deal with racism in the sport.

 In April 2019, Raheem Sterling, called for racist abuse to be punished with an automatic nine-point deduction for clubs, instead of handing out fines to the individuals directly performing the abuse.

 In April 2019, the Professional Footballer's Association launched a social media campaign to make a stand against racial abuse calling upon social media organizations and the game's authorities to take action against racism.

 In November 2019 Leon Balogun said there needed to be a collective response from players to racism.

+Fatma Samoura, a black Muslim woman who occupied the position of Secretary General of FIFA from June 2016 to 31 December 2023, has said that her "last battle, and one that [she] will continue to fight even after [her] retirement from FIFA, is to make sure that we will root racism out of football".

+In June 2025, FIFA was criticised for a lack of anti-racism messages at the 2025 Club World Cup.

+In September 2025, FIFA launched an anti-racism panel consisting of 16 former players.